Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You’re actively involved in monitoring the conversation, and the host keeps you attentive and engaged since you need to understand the situation and respond at the proper times.

-In my personal opinion, this active participation is extremely effective at helping you to recall and use the target language under pressure just like you would in real life situations.
+In my personal opinion, this active participation is extremely effective at helping you to recall and use the target language under pressure just like you would in real life situations (this is something that even Rosetta Stone does not offer).

 I suppose that’s key takeaway with Rocket: you’re getting simulated real world experience with them.
 And that, in my opinion, is about the best practice you can get when attempting to learn a new language.